equinor/webviz-subsurface/webviz-subsurface.md

 **Well Connection status input**

-The `well_connection_status_file` is a path to a file stored per realization (e.g. in     `share/results/tables/well_connection_status.parquet`.

-This file can be exported from the ERT workflow by a forward model: `WELL_CONNECTION_STATUS`.
+The `well_connection_status_file` is a path to a file stored per realization (e.g. in     `share/results/tables/wellconnstatus.csv`.
+This file can be exported to disk per realization by using the `ECL2CSV` forward model in ERT with subcommand `wellconnstatus`.
+[Link to ecl2csv wellconnstatus documentation.](https://equinor.github.io/ecl2df/usage/wellconnstatus.html)

-This forward model uses the CPI summary data to create a well connection status history: for each well connection cell there is one line for each time the connection is opened or closed.
+This approach uses the CPI summary data to create a well connection status history: for each well connection cell there is one line for each time the connection is opened or closed.
 This data is sparse, but be aware that the CPI summary data can potentially become very large.

 **Zone layer mapping**